-In Wales a different test was carried out (see Section 4.3 below).
+In Wales a different test was carried out (see the relevant section below).

-5. BAS Verbal Similarities (MCS5)
+6) BAS Verbal Similarities (MCS5)

 Verbal Similarities is an assessment from the British Ability Scales: Second Edition (BAS 2) which assesses children's verbal reasoning and verbal knowledge.